 Generally, a corporation must use the accrual method of accounting if its average annual gross receipts exceed \$5 million.
 See section 448(c).
-However, qualifying taxpayers and eligible businesses of qualifying small business taxpayers are excepted from using the accrual method and may account for inventoriable items as materials and supplies that are not incidental.
-For details, see Notice 2001-76.

-Under the accrual method, an amount is includible in income when: • All the events have occurred that fix the right to receive the income, which is the earliest of the date (a) the required performance takes place, (b) payment is due, or (c) payment is received and
+Under the accrual method, an amount is includible in income when:

-• The amount can be determined with reasonable accuracy.
+All the events have occurred that fix the right to receive the income, which is the earliest of the date (a) the required performance takes place, (b) payment is due, or (c) payment is received and The amount can be determined with reasonable accuracy.